 Setting up a linen closet is one of the simple pleasures of housekeeping.
 Discover how to set up your linen closet with bath towel basics.

 A clean, well-stocked linen closet is always in vogue.
 Setting it up with fresh-smelling sheets and soft, fluffy towels is one of the simple pleasures of housekeeping.

-A linen closet typically houses bed, bath and table linens: your bed sheets, sleep pillows, blankets, bath towels, tablecloths, linen napkins and similar items.
+A linen closet usually houses bed, bath, and table linens: your bed sheets, sleep pillows, blankets, bath towels, tablecloths, linen napkins, and similar items.
 It may also hold seasonal linens and bedding.
 This hub focuses on everyday bath linens and bath towel basics.

 Bath Towel Basics

 Bath linens are something every home needs, and they also serve as fashion accessories.
 Bath towels are available in various fabrics, colors and trims to suit your personal needs and preferences.

 Most towels are made from cotton or cotton blends.
 Eco friendly natural fiber towels are especially popular today, and they make greening your bathroom easy.
 Luxury towels are often made from Egyptian or Turkish cotton.